The Bonnie Lass o' Fyvie

-The Bonnie Lass o' Fyvie (Roud # 545) is a Scottish folk song about a thwarted romance between a soldier and a girl.
+The Bonnie Lass o' Fyvie (Roud # 545) is a Scottish folk song about a thwarted romance between a soldier and a woman.
 Like many folk songs, the authorship is unattributed, there is no strict version of the lyrics, and it is often referred to by its opening line "There once was a troop o' Irish dragoons".
 The song is also known by a variety of other names, the most common of them being "Peggy-O", "Fennario", and "The Maid of Fife".

+The song depicts Irish dragoons marching through the village of Fyvie, and their unnamed captain falling in love with a "lass" (girl or young woman) named Peggy who has yellow hair.
+The unrequited love of the Irish captain is rejected, because Peggy has no intention to marry a foreigner or a soldier.
+The captain soon dies due to either a broken heart or battle wounds, possibly both.
+The historical context is unclear, though the song may allude to the 1644 capture of the Fyvie Castle by James Graham, 1st Marquess of Montrose during the Scottish campaigns of the Wars of the Three Kingdoms.
+Part of Montrose's Royalist (Cavalier) forces was composed of Irish soldiers, though they did not include dragoons.

 Lyrics

 Of the many versions, one of the most intricate is:

 Meaning

 The song is about the unrequited love of a captain of Irish dragoons for a beautiful Scottish girl in Fyvie.
 The narration is in the third person, through the voice of one of the captain's soldiers.
 The captain promises the girl material comfort and happiness, but the girl refuses the captain's advances saying she would not marry a foreigner or a soldier.
 The captain subsequently leaves Fyvie.
 In two different variations of the song, he threatens to burn the town(s) if his offer is rejected, or alternately save the town if his offer is accepted.
 He later dies of a broken heart, or battle wounds, or possibly both.

 Several variations on this theme exist.
 The soldier also proposes marriage in some versions.
 Some versions have the girl declare her love for the soldier, but only to be stopped short by a reluctant mother.